ercantrkglu/House_Price_Prediction/README.md

 - We will use visualizations for the better understanding the variables.
 - Then, We will look for relationship between variables via statistical calculations.
 We will make changes to the data if necessary.
 - We will examine outliers,missing and contradictory observations and make the necessary preliminary processes before modeling.
-- Finally, I will fit my model and end my project.
+- Finally, we will fit my model and end my project.